If you’re anything like me, you’ll think that researching and planning a trip can be almost as fun as the adventure itself.

 As well as considering your own site, you should pinpoint a list of other sites that are relevant to your brand and are likely touchpoints for customers who are researching trips to your destination.

 Then you need to ‘outreach’ to these publications.
 This means getting in touch and offering to write them some content that they can place on their site, which will fit in with their readers’ tastes but will also simultaneously promote your business.

 This method allows you to increase your reach whilst also developing links back to your site, thus improving your backlink profile.

 Let’s Arrive at Your Destination

-If you’re looking for even more information, you can check out the recording our our destination marketing webinar here.
+If you’re looking for even more information, you can check out the recording out our destination marketing guide.

 The webinar will offer insightful tips and strategies, as well as a chance for you to ask your own questions.

 Failing that, why not just get in touch with any questions you have?
 Our team will be only too glad to offer you some advice, contact us today!